DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "No...
 Wait, what is this smell."

 Kai and elf voices overlapped.
-As strong wind, which was raging at top, changed its direction towards back of the palace, both of them felt bitter smell.
+As strong wind, which was raging at top, changed it's direction towards back of the palace, both of them felt bitter smell.
 It was smell of something burning.
 And even though it was hampered by the strong wind, they could hear some noise in direction of the palace.